Navigation

 The take home task gives us a helpful insights into whether you can do the job.
 It’s always based on situations that might be relevant to the role but - so that we aren’t at risk of stealing anyone’s hard work - we always come up with a different scenario to what the real life role would involve.
 In the past we’ve had tasks like recruiting for a cruise ship or coming up with a PR campaign around wearable technology.

 There is always more than one interviewer on the call to ensure that we get a more accurate impression of you.
-We try to keep these interviewers consistent across all the interviews for the role at at this second sta.
+We try to keep these interviewers consistent across all the interviews for the role at at this second stage.